 Can the Grease (Spanish) Brochure [pdf]

-Cross-Connection Control Standards
+Cross-Connection Control and Backflow Prevention

-The Technical Services section provides expert consultant services for: installation of backflow prevention devices for industrial, commercial, and residential applications of domestic, fire protection, and irrigation systems.
-Water connections are assessed for the degree of hazard they present, backflow preventer requirements are determined by city staff.
+The Technical Services section provides expert consultation for installation of backflow prevention devices of industrial, commercial, and residential applications for domestic, fire protection, and irrigation systems.
+Water connections are assessed for the degree of hazard they present and backflow preventer requirements are determined by city staff.

-Cross-Connection Control Program [pdf/295kb/42p]
+Cross-Connection Control Program [pdf/533kb/8p]

-Test and Maintenance Report [pdf/119kb/1p]
+Test Report Submittal